richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Kjell Anderson writes that while design simulation is often seen as a specialist’s tool for predicting energy performance, the greatest value for architects is the freedom to play with design ideas and receive timely feedback’.[2-4]

+1 Design tools for simulation and design: geometry, generation and analysis A selection of currently available computational tools for architectural performance analysis: red – acoustics, dark red – materials and life cycle, orange – energy, yellow – solar/daylight, green – people movement, blue – uid dynamics, purple – CAD, pink – parametric plug-ins to CAD, grey – software used but no longer supported.
+[2-4]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；